tphollis/Wireless_Controller_Raspberry_Pi/README.md

 <br><br><br>
 <b>5)</b> As you play around with the controller, fill in the BUTTONS and ANALOG lists in your new read_controller.py file where the "code" number represents a controller feature.
 Examples of these lists can be found in any supported read_controller.py file.
   * <b>Tips:</b> A new output line only appears when a change on the controller is detected.
 Buttons usually only have a value of 1 and 0.
 Any analog inputs such as analog sticks can be touchy; Causing multiple output lines to appear at times.
 Do your best to keep them stable.
 X and Y axis of analog sticks can be represented by different "code" numbers.
 Keep track of analog values when pushed to the max. example: All the way up is value = 0 and All the way down is value = 225.<br><br>
-If you do this, please share your new code in this repository so others can make use of their controller with your code.
+If you do this, please share your new code in this repository so others can make use of their controller with their raspberry pi.
 Thanks!